Chasing Accreted Structures within Gaia DR2 using Deep Learning: Dominant Kinematic Structures

 where $Q_j$ is the fractional contribution of each component (constrained to add up to 1 over all $j$).
 This type of likelihood analysis is very similar to what was performed in~\citet{2019ApJ...874....3N}, except that here we only cluster in kinematic space, and do not include metallicity information in the likelihood.

-We also present results using the $S>0.75$ sample.
-In this case, the total likelihood in \Eq{eq:TotalLikelihood} includes two additional Gaussians, modeled following \Eq{eq:likelhood}.
-The first is intended to capture a second component of Nyx at negative radial velocity, which we refer to as Nyx-2.
-The second is intended to capture any potential disk contamination.\footnote{Using the same technique of evaluating the BICs, we find that the number of preferred Gaussians stabilizes after 7.
-We choose to include 6 Gaussians (two of which correspond to \Gaia Enceladus) to test whether there is an additional component beyond the disk.}
+We also present results using the $S>0.85$ sample.
+In this case, the total likelihood in \Eq{eq:TotalLikelihood} includes an additional Gaussian, modeled following \Eq{eq:likelhood}, intended to capture a second component of Nyx at negative radial velocity, which we refer to as Nyx-2.\footnote{Using the same technique of evaluating the BICs, we find that the number of preferred Gaussians stabilizes after 6.
+We choose to include 5 Gaussians (two of which correspond to \Gaia Enceladus).
+Adding a sixth Gaussian leads to two overlapping distributions in velocity space, roughly at the location of Nyx.}

 We run \texttt{emcee}~\citep{2013PASP..125..306F} to find the posterior distributions for the free parameters of the separate components.
 With nine free parameters for each population, and two additional parameters to quantify the relative fractions, this is a 29 parameter fit for the $S > 0.95$ sample study.
-With five components, and four relative fractions, the $S > 0.75$ sample requires 49 free parameters.
+With 4 components, and 3 relative fractions, the $S > 0.85$ sample requires 39 free parameters.
 The priors are linear, and their ranges are listed in \Tab{tab:priors}.
-We use 500 (200) walkers, 2000 (6000) steps for the burn-in stage, and 2000 (1000) steps for the analysis of the high-purity (canonical) samples.
+We use 200 walkers, 8000 steps for the burn-in stage, and 1000 steps for the analysis of the high-purity (canonical) samples.
 The relevant corner plots are provided in the Appendix as Figs.~\ref{fig:ratios_corner}--\ref{fig:subs_corner_75}.